New

 • Problem statement — Does it clearly and accurately describe what you want to learn?

-• Target audience — Is the description specific enough that you could use it as a recruitment screener?
+• Target participant — Is the description specific enough that you could use it as a recruitment screener?
+Does it focus on behavior and experience rather than demographics?

 • Interview questions — Read every question out loud.
 Do they flow naturally?
 Are they open-ended and non-leading?

-• Probes — Do follow-up questions dig into the right areas?
-Are they specific enough to be useful?
+• Probing configuration — Do follow-up questions dig into the right areas?
+Is anchor probing enabled on key scale questions?

 • Question count — Is the total number of questions realistic for your target interview length?

-• Tone and language — Would your target audience understand and feel comfortable with the way questions are worded?
+• Language — Would your target participants understand and feel comfortable with the way questions are worded?

 Context and Settings